 The competition is held in June in order to send the national winner to the international competition in late August.
 It is open to public, private, or independent high school students in grades 9-12, that have reached the age of 15 by Aug.
 1 of the competition year, and have conducted water-related science projects.
 Judging criteria are the same as the international competition and include ratings for relevance, methodology, subject knowledge, practical skills, creativity and paper/presentation.

 The competition currently relies heavily on established science fair competitions such as the ISEF.
 There is also an on-line submittal opportunity to include students in private schools, home schools, or who have conducted independent projects.
 It is not necessary for a student to have had a project in a science fair in order to enter.
 A national judge's panel consists of 15-20 experts in a variety of disciplines/academia and is chaired by WEF Past President Dr. Jeanette Brown.
-To date, the U.S. has been awarded seven SJWP international titles.
+To date, the U.S. has been awarded eight SJWP international titles, most recently Ms. Eshani Jha of California (2021).

 Date & Location:

-The Water Environment Federation, with support from Xylem Inc., is proud to host the 2020 US Stockholm Junior Water Prize Competition.
-In response to the coronavirus pandemic and in the interest of health and safety, the 2020 competition will be held in digital format.
-The state level competition remains the same (digital) and submissions are welcome unitl April 15th.
+The Water Environment Federation, with support from Xylem Inc., is proud to host the 2022 US Stockholm Junior Water Prize Competition.
+We will accept submissions beginning December 2021 The state level competition remains the same (digital) and submissions are welcome unitl April 15.